First online workshop on SRM in Indonesia

 Dr Heri Kuswanto then presented his research on SRM’s potential impacts in Indonesia—in particular its projected impacts on temperature and humidity.
-Dr Kuswanto is Director of Postgraduate Programs and Academic Development at the Institut Teknologi Sepuluh Nopember in Surabaya and the principal investigator for the Indonesia DECIMALS project.
+Dr Kuswanto is Director of Postgraduate Programs and Academic Development at the Institut Teknologi Sepuluh Nopember in Surabaya and the principal investigator for the Indonesia Degrees Modelling Fund (DMF) project.
 His team is conducting the first SRM modelling study in South East Asia, and his presentation outlined the project’s approach and preliminary results.

 What could SRM mean for Indonesia?